SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 - On the next several lines, you are given the integers **Z, X, Y** where **Z** is the entry row and **X, Y** are the coordinates of the desired parking spot

-- The input stops with the command `stop`.
+- The input stops with the command `stop`

 All integers are separated by a **single** space

 ## Output

 - For each car, print the distance traveled to the desired spot or the first free spot
-- If a car cannot park on its desired row, print the message `Row {row number} full`;
+- If a car cannot park on its desired row, print the message `Row {row number} full`

 ## Constraints